Johannes990/sand_drop_sim/README.md

-Saw something similar by some dude on youtube, thought I would do this as a one day conding exercise with no outside help.
+Saw something similar by some dude on youtube, thought I would do this as a one day coding exercise with no outside help.

 I think it turned out okay'ish, color generation is dodgy...